Skip to main content

 Research Interests

-The long-term goal of my research is to understand how cells fate decisions are made in response to adverse environmental cues.
-This is important as misinterpretation of stress signals is associated with the pathophysiology of many diseases including cancer, and neuropathies, including ALS, Parkinson’s, and Alzheimer’s.
-To study this we focus on the Cdk8 kinase module (CKM)of the Mediator complex that consists of four highly conserved proteins (cyclin C, Cdk8, Med13 and Med12).
-In unstressed cells the CKM regulates a sub-set of stress response genes.
+The long-term goal of my research is to understand how cell fate decisions are made in response to adverse environmental cues.
+This is important as misinterpretation of stress signals is associated with the pathophysiology of many diseases, including cancer, and neuropathies, including ALS, Parkinson’s, and Alzheimer’s.
+To study this, we focus on the Cdk8 kinase module (CKM)of the Mediator complex that consists of four highly conserved proteins (cyclin C, Cdk8, Med13, and Med12).
+In unstressed cells, the CKM regulates a subset of stress response genes.
 However, my group focuses on the second, stress-induced cytoplasmic night jobs of cyclin C and Med13.
 Upon translocation to the cytoplasm, cyclin C promotes stress-induced mitochondrial fission and cell death and is a newly identified tumor suppressor.
-Cytoplasmic cyclin C also promotes cell death associated with protein aggregate neuropathies including ALS, Parkinson’s, and Alzheimer’s.
-Currently, studies in my lab are focused on analyzing cyclins C role in these neuropathies.
-The second focus of my group is studying how and why a subset of transcription factors including Med13 are destroyed by a new autophagy mechanism that we discovered in yeast.
+Cytoplasmic cyclin C also promotes cell death associated with protein aggregate neuropathies, including ALS, Parkinson’s, and Alzheimer’s.
+Currently, my group focuses on analyzing cyclin C's role in these neuropathies.

 To study this in the laboratory, we use a combination of yeast and mammalian model systems.
 Students in my group use yeast to identify and dissect molecular pathways.
 In collaboration with Dr. Randy Strich (Molecular Biology), students test the conservation of their discoveries in mammalian cells.